telerik/blazor-docs/components/datepicker/overview.md

 	}
 ````

+The Date Picker component exposes the following features:

+*  `BottomView` - Defines the bottommost view in the popup calendar to which the user can navigate to.
+Defaults to `CalendarView.Month`.
+* `DisabledDates` - Specifies a list of dates that can not be selected.
+* `Enabled` - Specifies whether typing in the input is allowed.
+* `Height` - Defines the height of the DatePicker.
+Defaults to 28.
+* `Format` - Specifies the format of the DateInput of the DatePicker.
+Defaults to `yyyy-MM-dd`.
+* `Min` - Sets the minimum allowed date of the date picker.
+Defaults to 1 Jan 1900.
+* `Max` - Sets the maximum allowed date of the date picker.
+Defaults to 31 Dec 2099.
+* `PopupHeight` - Defines the height of the DatePicker's Popup.
+Defaults to 280;
+* `PopupWidth` - Defines the width of the DatePicker's Popup.
+Defaults to 320.
+* `Value` - The current value of the input.
+Can be used for binding.
+* `View` - Specifies the current view that will be displayed in the popup calendar.
+* `Width` - Defines the width of the DatePicker.
+Defaults to 280.

-The date picker is, essentially a [date input]({%slug components/dateinput/overview%}) and a [calendar]({%slug components/calendar/overview%}) and the properties it exposes are mapped to the corresponding properties of these two components.
-You can read more about their behavior in the respective articles.
+The date picker is, essentially, a [date input]({%slug components/dateinput/overview%}) and a [calendar]({%slug components/calendar/overview%}) and the properties it exposes are mapped to the corresponding properties of these two components.
+You can read more about their behavior in the respective components' documentation.

-The following features are specific to the date picker component:

-!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-TODO

 >caption Example of using validation to prompt the user for certain input